Skip to main content

 • The charity application stalls: Call and ask whether you are missing documents, whether the program is waitlisted, and whether local alternatives may be faster.

 • The device is not working: Contact the original clinic or warranty provider first.
-Veterans should use the Veterans Affairs repair process.
+Veterans should ask VA about repair steps.

-• You felt pressured into credit: Save the paperwork, stop signing new documents, ask the lender for the account terms, and consider a Consumer Financial Protection Bureau complaint.
+• You felt pressured into credit: Save the paperwork, stop signing new documents, ask the lender for the account terms, and consider a complaint if you were misled.

 Which path fits your situation?